ShaderTranspiler/core/README.md

 A Julia-side API for the transpiler will also be implemented, as a separate Julia Pkg, that will act as a wrapper for interacting with the "unsafe" C++ code through `ccall`.

-# Current Progress

-Here is a (very) rough overview of the development timeline and its current progress:

-- [x] Project setup (CMake, testing, etc.)
-- [x] Implement base structures and features, like BumpArena, Shader IR (SIR) type system, SIR AST base, etc.
-- [x] Shader IR (SIR) semantic verification pass
-- [x] Julia IR
-- [x] Julia -> SIR lowering
-- [x] GLSL code generation
-- [x] Symbol interning
-- [x] Julia parsing
-- [x] Julia type inference (bidirectional typing)
-- [x] Configuration API
-- [x] Vector, matrix and array types
-- [x] Builtin function sema system, GLSL builtins
-- [x] Qualified types
-- [ ] Julia Pkg API [cpp-side mostly done]
-- [x] Expand supported Julia and GLSL language subsets
+# Upcoming Tasks and Features

-- [ ] Tests
+- Tests
-- [ ] Lambda lifting (low prio) [julia sema is ~90% prepared for this]
+- Lambda lifting (low prio) [julia sema is ~90% prepared for this]
-- [ ] Multi-file and multi-function support (low prio)
+- Multi-file and multi-function support (low prio)
-- [ ] CI/CD (low prio) [should be as simple as auto running pre-existing CMake targets on GitHub, but it probably won't be]
+- CI/CD (low prio) [should be as simple as auto running pre-existing CMake targets on GitHub, but it probably won't be]
-- [ ] Wiki (low prio)
+- Wiki (low prio)

-Note that these aren't necessarily in "chronological" order, and the points differ vastly in difficulty and time needed to implement them, with earlier points requiring much more effort and research.

 Points marked as `(low prio)` are functionality I don't aim to implement before the thesis submission deadline, but will be nice additions later on.

 # Build System

+NOTE: this section of the README is a bit outdated and will have to be updated.

 The project uses CMake for the build and development pipeline.
 It pulls together a couple of different tools and build requirements, which are listed below.
 Entries marked _(optional)_ will not cause the config/build process to fail if they are not available on the development system, but they will be automatically enabled when accessible through PATH (and not explicitly disabled through options).